espocrm/espocrm/README.md

 Now you can build.
 Build will create compiled css files.

-If your repository is accessible via a web server then you can run EspoCRM by url `http://PROJECT_URL/frontend`.

 To compose a proper config.php and populate database you can run install by opening `http(s)://{YOUR_CRM_URL}/install` location in a browser.
 Then open `data/config.php` file and add `isDeveloperMode => true`.

 ### How to build